JABaber/ST558Project/README.md

     # Check if the id argument was numeric
     if(!is.numeric(id)){
       # If it wasn't numeric, show this error message
-      stop("ID number must be a numeric value")
+      stop("ID number must be a numeric value/vector") }
-    }
     # Part of URL that doesn't change
     baseURL <- "https://pokeapi.co/api/v2/pokemon/"